coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

   algorithm in a local definition, instead of copying large terms by hand.

-It is important to remember that matching *preceeds* occurrence selection.
+It is important to remember that matching *precedes* occurrence selection.

   .. example::